WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **Lambda destinations are used when lambda is invoked by other services** like: **s3, SNS, SES, Config etc..** and then those **onSuccess or onFailure** events are **send to Lambda, SNS, SQS, EventBridge**.

-- works only for **async** and **stream based invocations**.
+- Works only for **async** and **stream based invocations**.

-  - if you need to setup **destinations of pool-based invocations** then you might be interested in **setting destinations on Event Source Mapping** itself.
+  - Ff you need to setup **destinations of pool-based invocations** then you might be interested in **setting destinations on Event Source Mapping** itself.

-  - in these types of invocations, the **Event Source Mapping** controls the batching and pushing the events to your lambda
+  - In these types of invocations, the **Event Source Mapping** controls the batching and pushing the events to your AWS Lambda function

+- **The payload you get contains both the event and the error response**.
+This is **different than using DLQ** where DLQ only contains the event and **some, not all information about the error**.

+  - To be specific, [according to the docs](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html) it sends the message with three attributes: `RequestId`, `ErrorCode` and `ErrorMessage`.

+    - **Keep in mind that these attributes count towards the 256kb size quota**.
+If you exceed that limit, your message will never arrive at the DLQ (quite scary, I never thought about this one).

 #### Lambda function URLs